bryansum/urMus/Docs/urAPI/globalAPI.md

 ### Synopsis
     region = InputFocus()
 ### Description
 Returns the region that is currently receiving input events.
-The frame must have EnableInput(true).
+The region must have EnableInput(true).

 HasInput
 -----------
 ### Synopsis
-    isOver = HasInput(frame, [topOffset, bottomOffset, leftOffset, rightOffset])
+    isOver = HasInput(region, [topOffset, bottomOffset, leftOffset, rightOffset])
 ### Description
 Determines whether or not the input is over the specified region.
 ### Arguments
-- frame (Frame)
+- region (Region)
-    The frame (or frame-derived object such as Buttons, etc) to test with
+    The region (or region-derived object such as Buttons, etc) to test with
 - topOffset (Number, optional)
     The distance from the top to include in calculations
 - bottomOffset (Number, optional)